Updated: January 11, 2025

 Major SaaS security concerns putting your solution at stake

 Just as the chain is only as strong as its weakest link, it plays out the same way for software as a service security in cloud computing.
-Here are four most common SaaS threats that can imperil the overall security level of your solution.
+Here are the five most common SaaS threats that can imperil the overall security level of software applications.

-• Misconfiguration remains the biggest cloud security risk organizations have to face.
+- Misconfiguration as a primary reason for data breaches remains the biggest cloud security risk organizations have to face.
 When security teams fail to configure SaaS software appropriately, or too many roles within the company have access to the SaaS security controls, it can lead to exposing customer data, its leakage, or theft.

-• Insecure APIs.
-Jeopardizing the APIs’ security is the second largest of all OWASP API security risks.
-Session tokens in URLs can be leveraged by cyber attackers, resulting in unauthorized access to SaaS solutions or a data breach.
+- Insecure APIs.
+Jeopardizing the APIs’ security is the second largest of all OWASP API risks.
+Session tokens in URLs can be leveraged by cyber attackers, resulting in unauthorized access to SaaS data or a data breach.

-• Inability to meet regulatory requirements. Сomplying with international and industry-specific regulations is a must for SaaS providers.
+- Inability to meet regulatory requirements. Сomplying with international and industry-specific regulations is a must for software providers.
 However, undergoing ISO certification or covering HIPAA SaaS compliance, etc. is easier said than done.
 Such challenges are usually put off until the eleventh hour.

-Based on the major SaaS vulnerabilities mentioned earlier, *instinctools’ experts have identified SaaS security best practices to follow so that your product’s safety won’t hinder customer adoption.
+Based on the major SaaS vulnerabilities mentioned earlier, *instinctools’ experts have identified security practices to follow so that your product’s safety won’t hinder customer adoption.

 1. Adopt security-first mindset within the company